madebyanto/sharemiishot/README.md

 > Transfer speed depends on your connection, but the service works well even on slower connections.
 A 1 Mbps connection is sufficient.

 > The Wii U/3DS browser is a bit outdated, so some minor issues may occur after web app updates.

+> If the file received succesfully but the Wii U/3DS browser says "Network error" (or something like this), ignore.